Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Proposed Method

 \subsection{Cascaded Backbones in MCFNet}

-The cascaded backbone network consists of SEB (Sharp Extraction Backbone) and FCB (Flexible Connection Backbone).
-These two sub-backbone networks are responsible for feature extraction from images of different resolutions.
-Generally, high-resolution images can provide richer details and information, aiding the model in more accurately identifying and segmenting structures and regions within the images.
-However, this increases computational complexity and resource requirements.
-Low-resolution images are typically more robust to noise and interference but lose detailed information.
-Considering application requirements and computational resources, we choose to use FCB for processing $224\times224$ images and SEB for assisting with the processing of $256\times256$ images.
-In the encoder stage, the FCB sub-network uses traditional max pooling and convolution operations.
-This means that FCB has some limitations in feature extraction during the downsampling stage.
-Therefore, the design of SEB focuses on feature extraction during the downsampling stage while ensuring a relatively small number of parameters and computational load.
+The cascaded backbone network consists of SEB and FCB, responsible for extracting features from images of different resolutions.
+High-resolution images provide rich details but increase computational complexity.
+Low-resolution images are more robust to noise but lose details.
+We use FCB for $224\times224$ images and SEB for $256\times256$ images.
+FCB uses max pooling and convolution in the encoder, but the downsampling stage can further enhance feature capture.
+SEB focuses on improving feature extraction during downsampling with fewer parameters and computational load.

-Specifically, SEB enhances the recognition and extraction of detailed features during the downsampling stage for high-resolution images by adding SE attention mechanisms to the encoding layers.
-As the feature extraction process deepens in SEB, the images go through BatchNorm, MaxPool, and convolution operations via the SEB Stem and encoding layers.
-The prediction map of SEB is finally output from the highest layer of the SEB decoder and is subjected to a Hadamard product operation with the input image of SEB to obtain a new output image.
-This new output image is then resized to the $224\times224$ input image required by FCB.
-The low-resolution images are input into FCB and processed through the FCB Stem and encoding layers.
-The four layers of feature maps are output through a skip connection mechanism and subsequently aggregated with those from SEB.
+Specifically, SEB enhances the extraction of detailed features during downsampling for high-resolution images by incorporating SE attention mechanisms in the encoding layers.
+The images pass through BatchNorm, MaxPool, and convolution operations in the SEB Stem and encoding layers.
+The final prediction map is produced from the SEB decoder's highest layer, and a Hadamard product is applied with the input image to generate a new output image.
+This output is resized to the $224\times224$ input required by FCB.
+Low-resolution images are processed in the FCB through its Stem and encoding layers, with feature maps output via skip-connections and subsequently aggregated with those from the SEB.